edamame-course/2015-tutorials/final/change_parameters.md

 The format here is to specify the script, the option, and the setting we want to use.
 It's similar to running a script with a flag (in the case of pick_otus here, "similarity" would be the flag) and the option that we would normally put after the flag goes after that.
 Important note: when making your parameters file, write out the script (without .py), then a colon, then the option, without any spaces.
 Then hit tab, and type your specification.
 The space between the option and your setting IS important.

-No we're going to run pick_open_reference OTUs with our new parameters file.
+Now we're going to run pick_open_reference OTUs with our new parameters file.

 ```
 pick_open_reference_otus.py -i combined_seqs_smaller.fna -m usearch61 -o usearch61_openref/ -f -p poro_parameters.txt